 Management and Operations Profile -

-Timeline for achieving operation of the Marijuana Establishment and evidence the Marijuana Establishment will be ready to operate within the timeline.
+Timeline for achieving operation of the Marijuana Retailer and evidence the Marijuana Retaile will be ready to operate within the timeline.

-Demonstration of Marijuana Establishmentplan to obtain liability insurance policy.
+Demonstration of Marijuana Retailer’s plan to obtain liability insurance policy.

-Detailed operating policies and procedures from the Marijuana Establishment, including, but not limited to. the following (to the extent applicable to the proposed operations):
+Detailed operating policies and procedures from the Marijuana Retailer, including, but not limited to. the following (to the extent applicable to the proposed operations):

 Security